 Benzodiazepines are legal and widely prescribed by physicians.
 Estimates range from 10 – 50 million unique prescriptions in a year.
 They are prescribed for reasons ranging from muscle cramps to coughs to anxiety to seizures.
-They are prescribed far beyond the recommended time frame as a matter of course.
+They are often prescribed and used far beyond the recommended time frames as a matter of course.

 Benzodiazepine addiction is the largest addiction problem in the world.

 Benzos can be highly addictive with potentially fatal consequences.
 Let’s stop saying that we might develop a “dependence” on them.
 Let’s tell it using words that more accurately describe the danger.
 They are addictive, plain and simple.
 Dr. Heather Ashton, likely the world’s foremost authority on benzodiazepines states that the individual who uses benzodiazepines for 6 months has a 50% probability of addiction.
 After one year of use, the number jumps to nearly 100%!

 Until the time comes that we systematically refer to this as benzodiazepine addiction, as opposed to dependence, we will never even begin to convince our government or medical community to deal with this problem properly.

 Let’s stop using words that sound more benign to describe the problem.